cschreib/observable_unique_ptr/README.md

 ## Notes

+### Alternative implementation

 An alternative implementation of an "observable unique pointer" can be found [here](https://www.codeproject.com/articles/1011134/smart-observers-to-use-with-unique-ptr).
 It does not compile out of the box with gcc unfortunately, but it does contain more features (like creating an observer pointer from a raw `this`).
 Have a look to check if this better suits your needs.

+### ABI compatibility

+When compiled in C++20 mode, by default the implementation will attempt to optimize empty deleters.
+This is not ABI-compatible with previous versions of C++, which lack the `[[no_unique_address]]` attribute (introduced in C++20).
+If ABI compatibility with previous versions of C++ is a concern to you, please define the macro `OUP_CPP17_ABI_COMPAT` before including the header of this library.
+This will disable the empty deleter optimisation, and enable binary compatibility with older C++ versions.